RCK1439/Raytracing/README.md

 # Raytracing

-This project is an implementation and follow through of the Ray Tracing in a Weekend series (specifically the first book).
-I did add some of my own personal touches to the project.
+This project is an implementation and follow through of the [Ray Tracing in a Weekend](https://raytracing.github.io/books/RayTracingInOneWeekend.html) series (specifically the first book).
+This is my first finished graphics-related project with more coming soon hopefully.

-Things like:
+I added some things as a personal touch:
  - Multi-threading with OpenMP.
  - Timing and performance metrics.
  - Input arguments.